stencillogic/Start-with-Rust-fast/README.md

 }
 ```

-`match` returns value of one of matched arms.
+`match` evaluates expression and returns value of just one matched arm.

 `if let` operator is a form of pattern matching expression.
 Example: